dojo/docs/dijit/_Calendar.rst

 The Calendar widget displays a localized gregorian month-view calendar, and allows the user to navigate months and years as well as select a date.
 To meet the accessibility requirements of dijit which require keyboard accessibility on input controls, the Calendar must be used in conjunction with `DateTextBox <dijit/DateTextBox>`_.
 A read-only calendar view can easily be added to a page as seen in the demo below.

-An enhanced but still experimental version of Calendar which has additional capabilities like year-only views and animation effects is under development in `dojox.widget.Calendar <dojox/widget/Calendar>`_.

 ========
 Examples